Did you know that you can earn some pretty passive income by promoting Amazon products on your blog?

-We tried this as well.
-Amazon pulls information from the links and content of your article and offers related or complementary products in an ad like this below.
+With recommended ads, Amazon pulls information from the links and content of your article and offers related or complementary products in an ad like this below.

 They also offer banners, but we don’t recommend them.
 They look too much like ads and will, again, make your site look spammy, in my opinion.

 Lastly, we just wanted to remind you again to read Amazon’s Participation Agreement in full before adding links to your blog and to make sure that you are following ALL rules.